vwxyzjn/cleanrl/README.md

 At the same time, CleanRL tries to supply many research-friendly features such as cloud experiment management, support for continuous and discrete observation and action spaces, video recording of the game play, etc. These features will be very helpful for doing research, especially the video recording feature that *allows you to visually inspect the agents' behavior at various stages of the training*.

-## Support and get involved

-We have a [Slack Community](https://join.slack.com/t/cleanrl/shared_invite/zt-cj64t5eq-xKZ6sD0KPGFKu1QicHEvVg) for support.
-Feel free to ask questions.
-Posting in [Github Issues](https://github.com/vwxyzjn/cleanrl/issues) and PRs are also welcome.

-In addition, we also have a monthly development cycle to implement new RL algorithms.
-Feel free to participate or ask questions there, too.
-You can sign up for our mailing list at our [Google Groups](https://groups.google.com/forum/#!forum/rlimplementation/join) to receive event RVSP which contains the Hangout video call address every week.
-Our past video recordings are available at [YouTube](https://www.youtube.com/watch?v=dm4HdGujpPs&list=PLQpKd36nzSuMynZLU2soIpNSMeXMplnKP&index=2)

 Good luck have fun :rocket: